nnirror/facet/README.md

 ### Structure

 Facet commands are based entirely around JavaScript, using a custom class called a `FacetPattern`.
-When constructed, you can give the FacetPattern a name, e.g.: `new FacetPattern('example');`. **A FacetPattern must have a name if you want to use it in Max.**
+When constructed, you can give the FacetPattern a name, e.g.: `new FacetPattern('example');`. **A FacetPattern must have a name if you want it to regenerate automatically with the .on() command.**

 The FacetPattern has no data when it initializes, so first, we need to generate and attach some data.
 (The `FacetPattern generators` section of the command reference below has a list of all generators).